MASTITIS AND SORE BREASTS

 - In consultation with your healthcare provider, consider using ibuprofen (Advil®, Nurofen®…) alternating with acetaminophen/paracetamol (Tylenol®, Panadol®…)

 What breastfeeding experts used to think of as separate problems in the breast, such as mastitis, blocked ducts, milk blister “blebs,” and abscesses, are now suggested to be stages in the process of inflammation—the body’s response to a threat.
 The Academy of Breastfeeding Medicine (ABM) has revised their protocol explaining this: ABM Protocol #36.pdf: The Mastitis Spectrum.
-The information in this article is based on this ABM protocol.1
+The information in this article is based on this ABM protocol1 and some tried and true LLL information.

 - You and your baby are separated for longer stretches than usual between feedings